Selection Rules for Quasi-Bound States in the Continuum: Introduction

-Another well-studied diffractive optical element is the high contrast grating (HCG)~\cite{chang-hasnain_high-contrast_2012,karagodsky_theoretical_2010,chang-hasnain_high-contrast_2011}, known to allow compact devices due to large in-plane Bragg reflection laterally confining optical energy.
+Another well-studied diffractive optical element is the high contrast grating (HCG)~\cite{chang-hasnain_high-contrast_2012,karagodsky_theoretical_2010,chang-hasnain_high-contrast_2011}, known to enable compact devices due to large in-plane Bragg reflection laterally confining optical energy.
 Since the corrugation is deep (and, typically, complete) in HCGs, the ease of control of the Q-factor by the method present in LCGs is lost.
 HCGs are best-known for their broadband spectral features for this reason.
 However, HCGs are also known to support sharp spectral features in the form of Fano resonances~\cite{chang-hasnain_high-contrast_2011,yoon_critical_2016,wang_optical_2016}.
 In particular, for certain combinations of optical materials, geometries, wavelength, angle, and polarization, the Q-factor may become infinite, a phenomenon known as a ``bound state in the continuum'' (BIC)~\cite{plotnik_experimental_2011,hsu_observation_2013,bulgakov_bloch_2014,hsu_bound_2016}.
-Operating near a BIC in the relevant multi-dimensional parameter space allows tuning of a resonance with finite Q-factor born of interference involving the mode responsible for the BIC.
+Operating near a BIC in the relevant multi-dimensional parameter space allows tuning of a resonance with finite Q-factor.
 Unfortunately, because of the complex and sensitive dependence on many parameters simultaneously, this control is not robust in comparison to the control in an LCG.